 In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of EchoStar Corporation and subsidiaries as of December 31, 2011 and 2010, and the results of their operations and their cash flows for each of the years in the three-year period ended December 31, 2011, in conformity with U.S. generally accepted accounting principles.
 Also, in our opinion, the related financial statement schedules, when considered in relation to the basic consolidated financial statements taken as a whole, present fairly, in all material respects, the information set forth therein.
 Also in our opinion, EchoStar Corporation maintained, in all material respects, effective internal control over financial reporting as of December 31, 2011, based on criteria established in Internal Control - Integrated Framework issued by the COSO.
-Management's evaluation of the effectiveness of EchoStar Corporation and subsidiaries' internal control over financial reporting as of December 31, 2011, excluded Hughes Communications, Inc., which was acquired in 2011.
-Our audit of internal control over financial reporting of EchoStar Corporation and subsidiaries also excluded an evaluation of the internal control over financial reporting of this subsidiary.
+Management's evaluation of the effectiveness of EchoStar Corporation and subsidiaries' internal control over financial reporting as of December 31, 2011.
+Our audit of internal control over financial reporting of EchoStar Corporation and subsidiaries also excluded an evaluation of the internal control over financial reporting of the internal control over financial statements of EchoStar Corporation and subsidiaries also excluded an evaluation of the internal control over financial reporting of the internal control over financial statements of EchoStar Corporation and subsidiaries also excluded an evaluation of the internal control over financial reporting of this subsidiary.
 The aggregate amount of total assets and revenue of Hughes Communications, Inc. and its subsidiaries included in the consolidated financial statements of EchoStar Corporation and subsidiaries as of and for the year ended December 31, 2011 was \$2.709 billion and \$676 million, respectively.